developerasun/myDocumentBox-CS/리눅스/readme.md

 1. Cloud : Ubuntu is the reference OS for OpenStack.
 Try Canonical OpenStack on a single machine or start building a production cloud on a cluster — just add servers.

+### Why Ubuntu?
+1. Provides the fastest route from development to deployment on desktop, mobile, server or cloud
+1. Offers the broadest and best development tools and libraries
+1. Has all the most popular productivity apps such as Slack, Skype, Telegram and Discord, available in the snap store
+1. Features official snaps for Visual Studio Code and the JetBrains suite of IDEs
+1. Makes for hassle free gaming and AI development with NVIDIA GPUs supported out the box
+1. Certified AI and developer laptops and workstations are available from Dell, Lenovo and HP – get a seamless, pre-installed Ubuntu experience
+1. The lightweight OS runs natively or in a VM, ideal for any resource-intensive environment, from data mining to large-scale financial modelling
+1. 66% of experienced developers prefer Ubuntu

 ## Installation
 Go to Microsoft store and install Ubuntu LTS.